 - 2.1 In order to comply with the Code, the Council must complete an annual self-assessment to evidence that our policies and practices. - This has been completed and was reviewed by the Tenant Engagement Board on 19 June 2025.
-The completed self-assessment is attached as Appendix One. - 2.3 The Council is complaint in all but one area. sections 8.1 and 8.2.
+The completed self-assessment is attached as Appendix One. - 2.3 The Council is compliant in all but two areas sections 8.1 and 8.2.
 This is due to the timings of the Committee meetings.
-Once the report has received approval from the Governance, General Purposes & LGR Committee and has been published on the Council's website, the self-assessment will be updated and resubmitted.
-The Housing Ombudsman understands that Council's need to comply with the committee cycles - 2.4 There is comprehensive staff training and guidance provided on the complaints process and dealing with complaints in general.
-To support this, a series of training videos are being created. - 2.5 The involved tenants assist with the completion of the associated equality impact assessments. - 2.6 The Housing Ombudsman self-assessment to be submitted prior to the deadline of 30 September 2025 and published on our website.
+Once the report has received committee approval and has been published on the Council's website, the self-assessment will be updated and resubmitted to the Housing Ombudsman, prior to the 30 September deadline.
+Following on from this, the Council will be compliant in all areas.
+The Housing Ombudsman understands that Councils committee cycles do not always synchronise with their timescales. - 2.4 The staff guidance and process is being updated and then training will be delivered to staff by attending team meetings. - 2.5 The involved tenants assist with the completion of the associated equality impact assessments. - 2.6 The Housing Ombudsman self-assessment to be submitted prior to the deadline of 30 September 2025 and published on our website.